clarkdatalabs/mapping_R/script_markup.md

 | 3513 | \# NAD83(NSRS2007) / Florida GDL Albers  |
 | 3514 | \# NAD83(NSRS2007) / Florida North       |

-Let's use Florida GDL Albers.
-Using the code from the inspected dataframe, we can store the `prj4` variable, a string containing all the relevant information about our chosen projection:
+We see the code is 3087.
+Extract the `prj4` string from this dataframe:

     subset(EPSG, code==3087)
     prjstring <- subset(EPSG, code==3087)$prj4